Joshua Chapter 1

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-my servant is dead ; now rise up, cross over this Jordan, you, and all this people, to the land which I do give to them, to the sons of Israel.
+my servant is dead ; now get up, cross over the Jordan, you, and all these people, to the land that I do give to them, to the sons of Israel.

-1:3 Every place on which your foot shall tread, I have given it to you, as I said to Mosesמשה
+1:3 Every place on which your foot shall tread, I have given it to you, like I said to Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here